Photo by Timothy Schenck

 by Sam Van Aken

-The fruit varieties present in The Open Orchard are all indigenous to, originating in or have been historically grown in New York City.
+The fruit varieties present in The Open Orchard all are indigenous to, originated in, or have been historically grown in New York City.
 Using a unique grafting process, Van Aken combines multiple fruit varieties into a single tree — so different varieties grow alongside one another.
 Beyond their aesthetic appeal, these hybrid trees undertake the critical work of preserving rare fruit varieties in a safe environment, providing a road map for innovative techniques to maintain vital biodiversity in the face of a changing climate.

-As part of this monumental project, nearly 100 additional trees will be donated and planted in community gardens throughout the five boroughs in partnership with NYC Parks GreenThumb, the largest community gardening program in the United States.
-In addition, The Open Orchard will include a range of public programs, including a continued workshop series, talks and performances, fruit tastings, harvest events, culinary lessons and more.
+As part of this monumental project, nearly 100 additional trees are being donated and planted in community gardens throughout the five boroughs in partnership with NYC Parks GreenThumb, the largest community gardening program in the United States.
+In addition, The Open Orchard includes a range of public programs, including a continued workshop series, talks and performances, fruit tastings, harvest events, culinary lessons and more.

 The Open Orchard is made possible through the generous support of The Gottesman Fund, Charina Endowment Fund, Stavros Niarchos Foundation, National Endowment for the Arts, Lily Auchincloss Foundation, Sleepy Cat Farm Foundation and Dorothea L. Leonhardt Foundation.
 Additional landscape support is generously provided by BrightView.